Image: Shutterstock

 Asparagus Serving Tips

-According to the American Pregnancy Association and FDA it is very important that you wash asparagus well before eating, as it may contain harmful parasites and bacteria that can cause food borne diseases like listeriosisiA severe infection that may occur after consuming raw or unpasteurized foods contaminated by a bacteria called listeria and toxoplasmosisiAn infection caused by the Toxoplasma gondii parasite, typically found in undercooked meat, animal feces, and contaminated soil .
+According to the American Pregnancy Association (APA) and US Food and Drug Administration (US FDA), it is crucial to thoroughly wash asparagus before eating, as it may contain harmful parasites and bacteria that can cause foodborne diseases like listeriosisiA severe infection that may occur after consuming raw or unpasteurized foods contaminated by a bacteria called listeria and toxoplasmosisiAn infection caused by the Toxoplasma gondii parasite, typically found in undercooked meat, animal feces, and contaminated soil (12) (13).

 The intense taste of this spring vegetable can be enjoyed in different ways.
 Here are some interesting suggestions for serving asparagus:

-- Fresh asparagus tastes great with lemon juice and melted butter.
+- Canned asparagus do not offer the same nutrition as fresh ones.
+Fresh asparagus tastes great with lemon juice and melted butter.
 You can toss cooked asparagus with extra virgin olive oil or lemon juice.

 - Asparagus tastes great with mayonnaise, butter sauce or a Hollandaise sauce.
 Make sure to try them.